jramos/cgminer_api_client/README.md

 ## CLI Usage

-There is currently one command-line tool for viewing the overall status of your pool.
+There is currently one command-line tool for viewing the overall status of your pool, ``bin/cgminer_pool_summary``.

     $ bin/cgminer_pool_summary
     192.168.1.1:4028